amZotti/grunt-mocha-chai-sinon/README.md

         }
     }

-By default `mocha-chai-sinon` add test coverage support to all loaded files who match the `/project-folder/src/` path but you can configure it with the `coverage.options.filter` option.
+By default `mocha-chai-sinon` adds test coverage support to all loaded files which match the `/project-folder/src/` path, but you can configure it with the `coverage.options.filter` option.